hkniberg/egbert/README.md

 This will run `src/main.ts`.
 That's a typescript file, but the module ts-node will (hopefully) magically auto-compile it to javascript on the fly.

+# How to set up your environment for development
+- `npm install`
+- `npm install -D typescript`
+- `npm install -D ts-node`

+Then you can run this to automatically compile typescript to javascript in the background:
+- `tsc -w`